-Credits: Up to 15 level 1 credits credit opportunity may vary dependant on student ability and level Course Outline: The aim of this course is to assist students in gaining their NCEA co-requisite for literacy and prepare for NCEA level 2 assessments the following year.
+Credits: Up to 15 level 1 credits credit opportunity may vary dependant on student ability and level prepare for NCEA level 2 assessments the following year.
 Students will study the language and impact of written and oral texts.
 They will be involved in writing and presenting.
 At this level, students are expected to analyse aspects of language and literature.